Skip to main content

 Research Interests:

-Of the babies born this year in the UK, it is predicted that 1 in 3 will eventually be diagnosed with dementia or Alzheimer’s disease (AD).
+Of the babies born this year in the UK, it is predicted that one in three will eventually be diagnosed with dementia or Alzheimer’s disease (AD).
 In contrast, there are a number of individuals who genetically or environmentally are predisposed to AD yet remain cognitively healthy into old age.
 Dr Morgan believes that in exploiting these resilient individuals who are potentially protected against AD will produce a higher chance of defining successful drug targets.

 Dr Morgan’s work aims to utilise high-dimensional omics datasets to answer medical problems with translational impact, including: identifying trends that improve diagnosis of neurodegenerative disease, investigating mechanisms of protection against neurodegeneration, and researching minority groups as an understudied yet high-risk AD subgroup.
 Whole-genome sequencing can be utilised to identify putative candidate variants in both coding and non-coding regions, which can be integrated with publicly available epigenomes, transcriptomes and other large relevant datasets.
 Novel associations then provide a foundation for gaining new insight into the underlying biological mechanisms driving resilience and disease, facilitating the move towards precision medicine and customised prevention.